A Forward Backward Greedy approach for Sparse Multiscale Learning: Approximation Analysis

 \begin{proof} We start with the fact that when, the forward selection algorithm stops, $\forall j$ we have $|(t_s - K_s \beta_s)^T b^j_s|/||b^j_s||_2^2 < \epsilon_s$.
 Hence we have

 Hence we have

 Considering the second term in (\ref{p1}), we now use Lemma \ref{zhangfoba}.
-Here we are able to use this result, because the initial Gaussian assumption on the data carries forward to subsequent scales (with different model parameters but still Gaussian) through the model (\ref{model1}).
-We firstly compute the term `a' from Theorem \ref{zhangfoba}
+Here we are able to use this result, because the initial Gaussian assumption on the data carries forward to subsequent scales (with different model parameters but still being Gaussian) through the model (\ref{model1}).
+We firstly compute the term `a' from Lemma \ref{zhangfoba}

 From Def.
 3, we have $\tau_{\beta_s} = \sup_j \mu_{\beta_s}(b^j_s) = \sup_j||(I - P_{\beta_s})b^j_s||_2$ giving us $a = \sigma_s \tau_{\beta_s}$.
 Hence, from Lemma \ref{zhangfoba} with probability greater than $1 - \eta$ where $\eta \in (0,1)$, we have